salesforcecli/plugin-packaging/messages/package_update.md

 # flags.recommended-version-id.summary

-Package version ID that subscribers are notified to install or upgrade to
+Package version ID that subscribers are notified to install or upgrade to.

 # flags.recommended-version-id.description

-Specify the package version subscribers should install.
-If already installed, subscribers are notified to upgrade to this version.
+Specify the recommended package version for subscribers to install.
+Subscribers are notified to install the package version ID that you enter.
+If the subscribers have a different version of the same package installed, they are notified to upgrade to the recommended version.notified to upgrade to this version.